How Much House Can I Afford Calculator

 Example

-House affordability formula
+House affordability and housing ratio formula

 Why use this calculator?

-This tool improves planning because it gives users a quick estimate and a clearer way to compare options without doing manual calculations.
+This tool improves planning because it gives users a quick estimate and a clearer way to compare options without working through the math by hand.

 - Helps avoid shopping outside a realistic budget.